OCFL/extensions/README.md

   * enumerated - one of an ordered set of labels which MUST conform to the same limitations as parameter names.
 No specific values are associated with a label other than its ordinality in the set, which is zero-based.
 * Range: For each parameter type a range must be specified that limits values that a parameter may take.
   * For integer parameters the range specifies minimum and maximum values, separated by a comma, which MUST be integers themselves.
   * For string parameters, the range specifies the maximum length of the string as an integer number of characters, not bytes.
+Again, based on a survey of parsers, try to keep strings shorter than 4095 characters.
   * For enumerated parameters, the range is a comma separated ordered list of valid labels.
 Enumerated parameters are case sensitive.
 A boolean value is a special case of an enumerated type with the values: {FALSE, TRUE}
 * Default: Default value for parameter, which MUST be consistent with the range limitations.
 If this is left blank then the parameter is mandatory

 ## Referencing Parameters

-### JSON

-### URL
+Wherever a parameterised extension is referenced, consider including the parameters in an accompanying JSON file named for the extension.
+For example, the example extension above would have an accompanying file *0000-example-extension.json* which might contain:

+"0000-example-extension.md": {
+  "first example paramater": \["12"\],
+  "second example parameter": \["Hello"\],
+  "third example parameter": \["Green"\]
+}